 Barolo is a town that lives for wine.
 Almost all businesses are related to wine or food.
-There are wine shops, wineries, and restaurants with amazing wine lists.
-Needless to say, the hamlet is surrounded by vineyards.
-Almost all visitors also come for wine and indeed, Barolo is a perfectly delightful place to come on a wine tasting tour, magical.
+There are wine shops, wineries, and restaurants with fantastic wine lists.
+The hamlet is surrounded by vineyards.
+Almost all visitors also come for wine, and indeed, Barolo is an utterly delightful place to go on a wine tasting tour, magical.

 Gastronomy & Wine

-This is why most visitors come to the hamlet and there are a multitude of wineries in the vicinity, some open to the general public and some open by appointment.
+This is why most visitors come to the hamlet, and there is a multitude of wineries in the vicinity, some open to the general public, and some open by appointment.
 Marchesi di Barolo offers guided tours in English.
-Giacomo Borgogno, Fratelli Barale and Aldo Vajra are other top cellars in Barolo.
+Giacomo Borgogno, Fratelli Barale, and Aldo Vajra are other top cellars in Barolo.